 Additional Audit.
-This is an audit used as a follow-up to a renewal, initial, appeal, or complaint audit, and it may be required for the participant or applicant's certification to continue or be granted.
+Audits used as a follow-up to a renewal, initial, appeal, or complaint audit, and it may be required for the participant or applicant's certification to continue or be granted.

 Assessment.
 The act of evaluating quality, or ability of someone or something.
 The act of performing the audit.